rlerichev/ProjectGitExercise/README.md

 # ProjectGitExercise
-Just a little playground to execising git...
+Just a little playground to exercising git...

+# Example
+XYZ